EmbarkStudios/rust-gpu/docs/src/rfcs/002-global-buffer.md

 # Summary

-State the problem that this RFC is trying to address clearly but briefly

 This proposal aims to define a core interface for storage buffers aka "buffer blocks", specifically for compute shaders but potentially applicable for other modes.
 Accessing mutable global memory from a compute shader is typically unsafe, and may require the use of barriers to ensure correctness.
 This proposal exposes only a minimal public interface, and a private interface that is intended to be built upon with higher level abstractions.

 # Explanation

-Give examples, elaborate on the proposal

 ## Global Storage